Skip to content

 Pros

-"Fetch" auto-fill pulls product details from URLs automatically
+"Fetch" pulls product details straight from a link

 Cons